In brief:

 Vital4WLS is a watchlist screening platform that screens over 6000 government watchlists – including those related to OFAC – for sanctioned (or at least suspicious) people or entities.
 It uses AI-based machine learning to match names and give relevance scores on matches, and can be customized in as little as a day.
 It also supports API integration or a cloud-based SaaS platform that allows for batch data uploading.

-So it makes sense to take advantage of a tool like Middesk’s Business Verification solution to instantly pull this information – along with many other pieces of data that can help determine whether to onboard a business partner, client, or employee.
+Instead, take advantage of a tool like Middesk’s Business Verification solution to instantly pull this information — along with many other pieces of data — and determine in minutes whether this is a business you want to onboard.

-Contact our sales team and book a demo to find out how Middesk can help automate your compliance efforts.
+Contact our sales team and book a demo to find out how Middesk can help automate your compliance efforts, running OFAC checks for you quickly and efficiently – as often as you need them.